-The school principal or designee may search the person of a student, the student's locker, backpack or purse if there is a reasonable suspicion to believe the student may have a concealed weapon, narcotics, stolen property, or contraband.
-[U.S. Supreme Court Case: New Jersey v.
-T.L.O.
-(1985) 469 U.S. 325]
+The school principal or designee may search the person of a student, the student's property, vehicle, and District property under the student's control if there is a reasonable suspicion to believe the student may have a concealed weapon, narcotics, stolen property, or contraband.
+Searches may be announced or unannounced, and the District may use drug-sniffing dogs if available.
+Employees shall not conduct strip searches or body cavity searches of any student.
+[EC 48900-48927, 49050-49051, 49330-49334; PC 626.9, 626.10]

-Release of Student to Peace Officer
+Release of a Student to a Peace Officer

-If a school official releases your child from school to a peace officer for the purpose of removing him/her from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
+If a school official releases your child from school to a peace officer for the purpose of removing them from the school premises, the school official shall take immediate steps to notify you or a responsible relative of your child, except when a student has been taken into custody as a victim of suspected child abuse.
 In those cases, the peace officer will notify the parent or guardian.
-[EC 48906; PC 11165.6]
+[EC 48906; PC 11165.6; WIC 305]